davidgonzalezfx/ai-generated-architect-portfolio/readme.md

 ## Conclusion

-Somehow three tools generate 100% the same navbar as well as the same color paletter without specifying it (white navbar, gray background, blue hero, blue footer).
+The three tools generated 100% the same navbar as well as the same color palette without specifying it (white navbar, gray background, blue hero, blue footer).
 I'm happy with the results of ChatGPT and Anthropic Claude, but I think I will go with Anthropic Claude because it was faster and the layout was more professional.
 Google Gemini is a good tool, but it generates a lot of placeholders and I had to ask for more details to make it look like a real website.

 | AI Tool          | Tailwind CSS import | Responsive navbar | Navbar links | About me | Footer icons |
 | ---------------- | ------------------- | ----------------- | ------------ | -------- | ------------ |